-When necessary, we will ensure that staff, children and parents are aware of sources of support within school and in the local community.
-What support is available within our school and local community, who it is aimed at and how to access it is outlined in Appendix A and C.
+We will ensure that staff, pupils and parents are aware of sources of support within school and in the local community.
+What support is available within our school and local community, who it is aimed at and how to access it is outlined in Appendices A and C.

-We will display relevant sources of support in communal areas such as toilet doors and noticeboards and will regularly highlight sources of support to children within relevant parts of the curriculum.
-Whenever we highlight sources of support, we will increase the chance of children help-seeking by ensuring children understand:
+We will display relevant sources of support in communal areas such as the Fuel Zone, pupil support rooms, and noticeboards and will regularly highlight sources of support to pupils within relevant parts of the curriculum.
+Whenever we highlight sources of support, we will increase the chance of pupil help-seeking by ensuring pupils understand:

-- What help is available;
+- What help is available

-- Who it is aimed at;
+- Who it is aimed at

-- How and where to access it;
+- How and where to access it

 - What is likely to happen next?